Northern Europe

 Eastern Europe and the Baltic Region

 The vast expanse of Eastern Europe, from Poland to Russia, held a different but equally significant set of natural resources.
 The great forests of the Russian plain supplied timber, furs, and honey.
 Furs from sable, marten, beaver, and squirrel were highly valued in Western markets, and the fur trade became a cornerstone of Novgorod’s prosperity.
 Novgorod controlled a trade network that stretched from the Baltic to the Urals, exchanging furs for silver, cloth, and wine from the West.
 The Volga River and its tributaries provided routes for trade with the Islamic world, bringing spices, silks, and dyes.
+This transcontinental trade fostered cultural exchange and economic interdependence across Eurasia.
 For a deeper dive into Novgorod’s role, see Britannica – Novgorod.

 The Medieval Mediterranean and Byzantine Influence

 No discussion of medieval natural resources and economic activities would be complete without examining the Byzantine Empire and its legacy.
 The eastern Mediterranean, centered on Constantinople, was a hub for silk manufacture, glass production, and luxury goods.
 Byzantine silk, made from silkworms raised in Greece and Syria, was prized across Europe and the Middle East.
 The empire also controlled key sources of alum (used in dyeing) from the mines of Phocaea and later from the Etruscan coast.
-The Byzantines maintained sophisticated maritime trade networks that connected the Black Sea with the Adriatic, the Aegean, and the Levant.
-The fall of Constantinople in 1204 (Fourth Crusade) and again in 1453 shifted trade routes, but the Italian city-states inherited and expanded many of the commercial practices and resources of the Byzantine world.
+The Byzantine state maintained a sophisticated economy based on both agriculture and trade, exporting goods such as wine, olive oil, and fine textiles.